 What is Okazaki Castle?

-Okazaki Castle, located in Okazaki City, Aichi Prefecture, is renowned as the birthplace of Tokugawa Ieyasu, a hero of the Sengoku period.
+Okazaki Castle (Okazaki-jō) is a castle located in Okazaki City, Aichi Prefecture, known as the birthplace of the Sengoku-period hero Tokugawa Ieyasu.

-It was built in 1455 and has since become an important tourist spot where visitors can experience the historical trajectory of Ieyasu, who laid the foundation for the Edo Shogunate.
+Built in 1455, it is an important sightseeing spot where you can experience the historical trail of Ieyasu, who later laid the foundations of the Edo Shogunate.

-The charm of Okazaki Castle lies in its beautiful natural surroundings and museum-like exhibits that offer a glimpse into history.
+The appeal of Okazaki Castle lies in its location surrounded by beautiful nature and its museum-like exhibits where you can learn about history.

-It is also famous as a cherry blossom viewing spot in spring, attracting many tourists, especially during the hanami season.
+It is also famous as a cherry-blossom viewing spot in spring, and especially during the hanami season it attracts many visitors.

-Okazaki Castle is centrally located in Aichi Prefecture, making it easily accessible by various means of transportation.
+Okazaki Castle is located in the center of Aichi Prefecture and is easy to access by various means of transportation.

 - Using Meitetsu trains

-- Get off at "Higashi-Okazaki Station" on the Meitetsu Nagoya Main Line and walk for about 15 minutes.
+- Get off at Meitetsu Nagoya Main Line’s “Higashi-Okazaki Station” and walk about 15 minutes.

-- From JR "Okazaki Station," take a bus for about 10 minutes.
-Get off at the "Okazaki Koen-mae" stop and walk 3 minutes to arrive.
+- From JR “Okazaki Station,” take a bus for about 10 minutes.
+Get off at the “Okazaki Park-mae” stop and walk 3 minutes to the castle.

 About 10 minutes from the Tomei Expressway “Okazaki IC.”

-Parking is available around the castle, making access by car convenient.
+There are parking lots around the castle, so access by car is convenient.

 Highlights of Okazaki Castle

-The main keep of Okazaki Castle has been reconstructed, and its interior is open to the public as a museum.
+The castle keep at Okazaki Castle is a reconstruction, but the interior is open to the public as a museum.

-It features extensive exhibits on the life of Tokugawa Ieyasu and the history of the Sengoku period, making it an irresistible spot for history enthusiasts.
+It features extensive exhibits where you can learn about Tokugawa Ieyasu’s life and the history of the Sengoku period—an unmissable spot for history enthusiasts.

 It is a special place where you can feel the weight of history.